knightessPNG/KnightessPNG/README.md

 My english isn't very good, sorry about that <br>
 I make Kms Kys jokes, as well as say slurs I can reclaim <br>
 I can, and will be annoying <br>
-I'm usually AFK, so please W2I! <br>
+I'm usually AFK, so please W2I!
-Any questions should be directed to my strawpage, i will ignore any mean messages or ragebait